vespa-engine/documentation/en/use-case-shopping.md

 * [Custom handlers](jdisc/developing-request-handlers.html)

-    With Vespa you can set up general request handlers to handle any type of request.
+    With Vespa, you can set up general request handlers to handle any type of request.
 This example site is implemented with a single such request handler, `SiteHandler` which is set up in `services.xml` to be bound to `/site`.
 Note that this handler is for example purposes and is designed to